 Azerbaijan, Baku, Jan.7 / Trend A.Taghiyeva /

-Turkey plans to extend an agreement with Iran on oil imports, the Lira online newspaper quotes Turkish Energy and Natural Resources Minister Taner Yildiz as saying.
+Turkey extended an agreement with Algeria on liquefied gas imports for another 10 years, the Hurriyet newspaper quotes Turkish Energy and Natural Resources Minister Taner Yildiz as saying on Monday.

 Do you have any feedback?
 Contact our journalist at firstname.lastname@example.org